 Expanded Autonomous Anomaly Detection Predicts Incidents

-Last year StackState released our innovative Autonomous Anomaly Detector, which uses Machine Learning to analyze behavior patterns in your environment.
-By combining data from our Autonomous Anomaly Detector with our rich topology data and our 4T data model, StackState helps you quickly locate the root cause(s) when incidents happen and also highlights anomalies that may turn into problems later.
+Last year StackState released our innovative Autonomous Anomaly Detector, which uses machine learning (ML) to analyze behavior patterns in your environment.
+By combining data from our Autonomous Anomaly Detector with our rich topology data and our 4T Data Model, StackState helps you quickly locate the root cause(s) when incidents happen and also highlights anomalies that may turn into problems later.

 With StackState 4.6, we are adding automatic Kubernetes health checks and alerting to our zero-configuration anomaly detection, which works out of the box and delivers results in just a few hours.
 StackState now autonomously analyzes incoming data streams and looks at the golden signals of throughput, latency and error rate to find patterns, conduct health checks and automatically alert you if metrics start to deviate from desired behavior.

 The expanded anomaly detection in v4.6 also further strengthens our strong root cause analysis, by linking suspicious behavior with probable causes in the overall environment.
 Combining data from our Autonomous Anomaly Detector with our comprehensive topology data and our 4T Data Model, StackState v4.6 delivers the fastest and most accurate root cause analysis capabilities available so you can react quickly.
 It now also provides richer incident prevention functionality, by delivering early alerts and then visualizing how anomalies will affect dependent business services.
 You can use this information to set priorities based on business impact, bring in the right people to take action, and proactively prevent problems altogether.

 If you already have StackState, don’t wait to upgrade to v4.6.
 You’ll find release notes and instructions here.

 If you haven’t tried StackState, now is a great time to get a demo from an expert.